evanrubel/nodule_volumes/README.md

 # nodule_volumes

 Note that we have a synced fork for the [BiomedParse](https://github.com/evanrubel/BiomedParse) repository at `src/segment/models/BiomedParse`.
-We also have a git submodule for the [nnInteractive](https://github.com/MIC-DKFZ/nnInteractive) repository at `src/segment/models/nnInteractive`.

 TODOs